Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Modelling

 Whether such a substitution leads to universal extensions of the model to cosmologies with growth histories given by modified gravity theories is left for further investigation.
 We concentrate here on the description as a function of $\Omega_{\rm m}$, as it is more straightforward to compute and produces the same results.

-Regarding the characterization of the dependence on the shape of the power spectrum, the first obvious choice is to use its logarithmic slope $\de \ln P_{\rm m}(k)/\de \ln k$ that reduces to the spectral index $n_{\rm s}$ for power-law cosmologies.
-However, in more realistic cosmologies, the logarithmic slope of the power spectrum contains fluctuations due to the baryonic acoustic oscillations (BAO) for the characteristic length of the most massive halos.
-One can circumvent this problem by smoothing the BAO previous to the computation of the slope as was done in~\citet{Diemer:2014gba}.
+Regarding the characterisation of the dependence of the multiplicity function on the shape of the power spectrum, the first obvious choice is to use its logarithmic slope $\de \ln P_{\rm m}(k)/\de \ln k$ which reduces to the spectral index $n_{\rm s}$ for power-law cosmologies.
+However, in more realistic cosmologies, the logarithmic slope of the power spectrum contains fluctuations due to the baryonic acoustic oscillations (BAOs) for the characteristic length of the most massive halos.
+One can circumvent this problem by smoothing the BAO before the computation of the slope, as was done in~\citet{Diemer:2014gba}.
 Conversely, we propose the logarithmic slope of the mass variance $\de\ln \sigma(R)/\de \ln\,R$.
 For the power-law cosmologies this reduces to: